Hyperparameter selection for Discrete Mumford-Shah: Introduction

-\textbf{Hyperparameter selection }-- All aforementioned procedures for image denoising and contour detection involve \textit{hyperparameters}, $\beta$ and $\lambda$ in~\eqref{eq:dms_univariate}.
+\textbf{Hyperparameter selection }-- The aforementioned procedure for image denoising and contour detection involves \textit{hyperparameters}, e.g. $\beta$ and $\lambda$ in~\eqref{eq:dms_univariate}.
 To reach satisfactory performance, the fine-tuning of these parameters is crucial.
 Although central in signal and image processing, this difficult task is still an ongoing challenge, particularly for {variational} methods.

-A first class of methods relying on hierarchical Bayesian approaches and has been widely used, both in signal and image processing~\cite{Molina_2001_image_resto_astronomy,Babacan_S_2009_ieee-tip_Variational_bbdutp, Dobigeon2007b, vacar2019unsupervised}.
-The drawbacks of Bayesian methods are that they rapidly become computationally heavy as the model for observed data gets more complicated, and their computational cost increases with the number of hyperparameters to be tuned.
-For specific 1D denoising problems, efficient hybrid variational/Bayesian strategies can be designed \cite{freconbayesian}.